Contents

 Go to the Next or Previous Rebalance Summary

-When viewing a Rebalance Summary report, the < and > icons at the top of the report let you navigate to the next or previous report as seen on the underlying Rebalance page.
+When viewing a Rebalance Summary, the < and > icons at the top of the report let you navigate to the next or previous report as seen on the underlying Rebalance page.
 This lets you go through multiple reports without having to close one report to open another.

 Set Defaults